 In Tailwind, every line item on an Invoice or Bill is assigned to a specific Revenue or Expense Item type.
-These charge types can help you keep track of costs and income more accurately, as well as automate and standardize certain charges.
-Consistent use of Revenue Items will make your Invoices that much clearer to Customers, allowing you to identify all those accessorial charges used in the transportation industry, and can also be useful for auditing and reporting purposes.
+These charge types can help you keep track of costs and income more accurately and automate and standardize certain charges.
+In addition, consistent use of Revenue Items will make your Invoices that much clearer to Customers, allowing you to identify all those accessorial charges used in the transportation industry, and can also be useful for auditing and reporting purposes.

-To do so, start by navigating to the Configuration menu, via the [GEAR ICON] that appears next to your name at the top right of the page.
+Start by navigating to the Configuration menu via the [GEAR ICON] that appears next to your name at the top right of the page.
 Next, click on the ‘Financial’ drop-down and select either ‘Revenue Items’ or ‘Expense Items,’ depending on which type you want to add or edit.

-From there, you can click the yellow edit icon to modify an existing Revenue Item, or click on the ‘Create Revenue Item Type’ button to create a new one.
+You can click the yellow edit icon to modify an existing Revenue Item or click on the ‘Create Revenue Item Type’ button to create a new one.

 Revenue Items — General Fields

 The ‘Name’ field will be used when selecting among Revenue Items elsewhere.
-The ‘Description’ field is what will print on your invoices to your customers — while it defaults to a copy of the Name field, it can be modified to help distinguish similarly-named Revenue Items, or to explain a complicated item in a bit more detail.
+The ‘Description’ field will print on your invoices to your customers — while it defaults to a copy of the Name field, it can be modified to help distinguish similarly-named Revenue Items or explain a complicated item in a bit more detail.

 Revenue Item — Units Fields

-The various Units fields let you specify what the default values will be for the new Charge Type.
-The Units fields will control the default number of units for the Charge Type, and the ‘Unit Rate’ fields will control how much will be charged per unit.
+The various Unit fields let you specify the default values for the new Charge Type.
+For example, the Units fields will control the default number of units for the Charge Type, and the ‘Unit Rate’ fields will control how much will be charged per unit.
 The adjacent ‘Value’ fields will add a value to the defaults you have specified.

 Revenue Items — Example Items